emhedlin/tuvu_mr/README.md

 # TUVU Mark Recap

-The dataset summarizes ~ 20 years of wing-tagging efforts of Turkey Vultures.
-Tagging effort was primarily in Saskatchewan, with some observations in AB.
+The dataset summarizes ~20 years of Turkey Vulture wing-tagging efforts led by Stuart Houston.
+Tagging was primarily conducted on hatch-year individuals, but some adults were trapped by blocking all exits in the nesting location (usually an abandoned farm house).
+Work was mostly completed in Saskatchewan with some observations from Alberta.
 Resighting locations are dispersed throughout AB and SK, and all the way down to wintering grounds in South America.
+Tagged individuals are rarely observed in the second year, current thinking is that they stay relatively far south.

+###
+*note:* I know satellite transmitter data exists, but I need to find it.
+If I can, we can integrate known-fate estimations of survival with mark-recapture estimates.

 ```
 ├── /Accessory files         <- legacy files - probably not useful